alexisakers/BulletinBoard/README.md

 #### Colors

-You can customize the colors of the page by using the `interfaceFactory` property.
+You can customize the colors on the page by using the `interfaceFactory` property.

 This property references a `BulletinInterfaceFactory`, which is responsible for generating the standard components (more on this later).